-- Keeping Children Safe In Education Full guidance. - School Strategic Child Protection & Safeguarding Policy. - What to Do if you are worried a child is being abused. - The School safeguarding whistle blowing guidance. - ✓ All staff (teaching and non-teaching) are reminded of the policy and procedures at the start of each school year and receive regular and topical updates as appropriate through the school year. - ✓ All teaching and teaching assistant and pastoral staff and DSG complete the ERSCB online training 'Safeguarding in Education'. - ✓ Other staff and Governors complete the ERSCB 'Awareness of Child Abuse & Neglect' module. - ✓ All Staff will complete ERSCB refresher training every 3 years thereafter. - ✓ The Workshop to Raise Awareness of Prevent (WRAP) will be delivered to the appropriate staff following an appropriate risk assessment which will be regularly reviewed.
+- Keeping Children Safe In Education Full guidance. - School Strategic Child Protection & Safeguarding Policy. - What to Do if you are worried a child is being abused. - The School safeguarding whistle blowing guidance. - ✓ All staff (teaching and non-teaching) are reminded of the policy and procedures at the start of each school year and receive regular and topical updates as appropriate through the school year. - ✓ All teaching and teaching assistant and pastoral staff and DSG complete the ERSCB online training 'Safeguarding in Education' or 'Awareness of Child Abuse & Neglect'. - ✓ Other staff and Governors complete the ERSCB 'Awareness of Child Abuse & Neglect' module. - ✓ All Staff will complete ERSCB refresher training every 3 years thereafter. - √ The Workshop to Raise Awareness of Prevent (WRAP) will be delivered to the appropriate staff following an appropriate risk assessment which will be regularly reviewed.

-DSL training
+21. DSL training